-SPRINGFIELD – Baystate Medical Center will join Americans from all 50 states who will celebrate the fourth annual Food Day on Oct.
-24 by participating in special food events throughout the month in celebration of healthy, affordable, local and sustainable food.
+Baystate Medical Center will join Americans from all 50 states who will celebrate the fourth annual Food Day on Oct.
+24. There will be special food events throughout the month in celebration of healthy, affordable, local and sustainable food.

 Matthew Perpetua, manager of Supply Chain & Commissary Operations for Baystate Medical Center’s Food and Nutrition Services, noted that at this time of year Western Massachusetts farms deliver a "cornucopia of fresh produce as part of their annual fall harvest."